syeehyn/hindroid/writeups/final_report.md

 #### 3. Why Hindroid ?

 - hindroid is a very intuitive and reasonable approach.
-From our EDA, we can see the significant difference between Malware and Benign apps with api calls, packages, and blocks.
-Api calls mainly represents malware may frequently call some api call, and there are some frequently used package with malwares.
-Also, the code blocks are a good representations of complexity of apps since malware are less complext than benign apps in general.
+From our EDA, we can see a significant difference between Malware and Benign apps with api calls, packages, and blocks.
+Api calls mainly represent that malware may frequently call some api call, and there are some frequently used package with malwares.
+Also, the code blocks are good representations of complexity of apps since malware are less complext than benign apps in general.
 - hindroid model utilizes those characters of API calls, code blocks, and packages to calculate the similarities between apps by constructing a Heterogeneous Information Network.
 In specific, AA^T means how many APIs are in common with a pair of apps.
 APA^T means how many pairs of APIs that uses a common package.
 ABA^T implies that two apps both called these specific APIs within a block in the code.
 With the intuitation, we can classify the apps with SVM kernel to make a decision boundary between benign apps and malware apps.

 #### 4. Explaination of Implementation

 - Since there are many and many different api calls, package, blocks in every app, we need to handle the data when it comes large.
-We are limited with memory, then distributed packages rather than pandas are brought to table: Spark and Dask.
+We are limited with memory, then distributed computing packages rather than pandas are brought to table: Spark and Dask.
 In specific, we used dask to handle the task stream of extracting api calls, blocks, etc from smali files, and we used pyspark to do matrix construction since Spark can easily handle the case of adjancency matrix.

 - For B and P matrix, we first computted the API x Block matrix and API x Package matrix to reduce the computational cost.
-And then, we replace the non-zero terms with 1.
-In this way, since there are so any different api calls in our dataset, the number of unique block and number of package is much smaller.
+And then, we replaced the non-zero terms with 1.
+In this way, since there are large set of different api calls in our dataset, the number of unique block and number of package is much smaller.

 - To store the matrices, we stored the adjacency matrices in Coordinate format `scipy.sparse.coo_matrix`.
-For matrix calculation, we simply uses its built-in dot product. i.e A.dot(B) We store our matrices by the file name `A.npz`, `P.npz`, `B.npz` with a reference folder `ref` containing `api_ref.json` and `app_ref.json` with mapping of which index of the matrix has which values.
+For matrix calculation, we simply uses its built-in dot product in scipy. i.e A.dot(B) We store our matrices by the file name `A.npz`, `P.npz`, `B.npz` with a reference folder `ref` containing `api_ref.json` and `app_ref.json` with mapping of which index of the matrix has which values.

 - For SVM, we built own classifier class `hindroid` (in `src.models.hindroid`) with `scikit-learn SVC('precomputed')`